canonical/ubuntu-for-developers-docs/docs/howto/go-setup.md

 ## Editing and debugging

+### Integrated Development Environments and editors

-Some of the most common Integrated Development Environments used for Go are:
+Some of the most common Integrated Development Environments (IDEs) used for Go are:

 - [Visual Studio Code](https://code.visualstudio.com/): a free editor with a dedicated [Go extension](https://marketplace.visualstudio.com/items?itemName=golang.Go) maintained by the Go Team
 - [GoLand](https://www.jetbrains.com/go/): a paid editor developed specifically for the Go programming language

-Both Visual Studio Code and GoLand rely on [Delve](https://github.com/go-delve/delve) for debugging.
-Delve can also be installed as a standalone program and run [on the command line](https://github.com/go-delve/delve/blob/master/Documentation/cli/getting_started.md).

-An overview of basic Delve usage is included in our [how to develop with Go](./go-use.md) guide.
+A Go language server [gopls](https://pkg.go.dev/golang.org/x/tools/gopls) is also actively maintained, which has helped ensure that Go is widely supported across many editors, including Emacs, (Neo)Vim and others.

 A Go language server [gopls](https://pkg.go.dev/golang.org/x/tools/gopls) is also actively maintained, which has helped ensure that Go is widely supported across many editors, including Emacs, (Neo)Vim and others.
 Install it by running: